When Robotics Meets Wireless Communications: An Introductory Tutorial: Communications System

 \subsection{Wireless channel modelling}

-In the context of \ac{CaTP}, oversimplified wireless channel models can lead the designer to overestimate the communications channel quality and to overlook certain channel behaviours that the \ac{MR} will encounter in real operating conditions.
-In such cases, the \ac{MR} might underperform or fail to complete its task due unexpectedly poor communication quality.
+In the context of \ac{CaTP}, oversimplified wireless channel models can lead the designer to overestimate the communications channel quality and to overlook certain channel behaviours that the \ac{MR} will encounter in real conditions.
+In such cases, the \ac{MR} might underperform or fail to complete its task due to unexpectedly poor communication quality.

-To provide the researcher with the {\em basic} knowledge on communications for \ac{CaTP} problems, we will limit the discussion to the simplest type of communications systems: narrowband\footnote{This means that the bandwidth of the modulated signal is significantly smaller than the carrier frequency $f_c$.}, single-antenna, and single carrier communications systems.
+To provide the researcher with the {\em basic} knowledge of communications for \ac{CaTP} problems, we will limit the discussion to the simplest type of communications systems: narrowband\footnote{This means that the bandwidth of the modulated signal is significantly smaller than the carrier frequency $f_c$.}, single-antenna, and single carrier communications systems.
 In addition, we will not address the issue of interference.
 The general channel model representing such systems is:

 where $x(t)$ and $y(t)$ are the continuous-time transmitted and received complex signals, respectively; $n(t)$ is the noise generated at the receiver, which is usually modelled as a random complex circular white Gaussian process; $\mathbf{p}(t)$ and $\mathbf{q}(t)$ are the positions of the transmitter and the receiver, respectively, at time $t$; and $\mathcal{H}(\mathbf{p}(t),\mathbf{q}(t),t)$ is the complex channel gain. \ac{CaTP} problems require models that describe the spatio-temporal channel gain $\mathcal{H}(\mathbf{p}(t),\mathbf{q}(t),t)$.
 We further discuss different common models to describe the spatial variations of the channel gain.
+To model $\mathcal{H}(\mathbf{p}(t),\mathbf{q}(t),t)$, deterministic, stochastic, and machine learning approaches can be used.